 Angle shooting in poker is when someone does things that are questionable or unethical – but not strictly against the rules – to try and get an edge over another player.

 While the practice is generally frowned upon by the community, there are plenty of players who’ll take their chances walking the fine edge between what is and isn’t allowed.

 Why Is Angle Shooting Bad?

 As mentioned, there is a fair number of players who don’t see anything wrong with angle shooting.

 Their reasoning is that if they aren’t breaking the rules, it’s no big deal.

 The problem with this line of thinking is that poker is a game of people.

-It hurts everyone, including persistent angle shooters, who have no one to blame but themselves.
+It negatively impacts everyone, including persistent angle shooters, who have no one to blame but themselves.

-With all this being said, there will always be players trying to cut corners and take advantage of unsuspecting victims.
+Although most of the poker community play by the rules, there will always be some players who try to cut corners and take advantage of unsuspecting victims.